-The Norwegian Industrial Workers Museum
+The Norwegian Industrial Workers' Museum

 This museum at Vemork is a place where you can learn about the fantastic adventure of its genesis and see exhibitions about the industrial development in Norway, and in Rjukan in particular.

-The Norwegian Industrial Workers Museum is best known for its presentation of Rjukan's exciting wartime history.
+The Norwegian Industrial Workers' Museum is best known for its presentation of Rjukan's exciting wartime history.
 Vemork was the centre of one of the most important acts of sabotage committed during World War II, when Norwegian saboteurs prevented the Germans from developing a nuclear bomb from the heavy water that was produced there.

 Krossobanen Cable Car

-At the cable car's lower station you will find a large car park, from which the two cable cars, "Tyttebær" (cowberry) and "Blåbær" (blueberry), carry passengers up to an altitude of 886 metres.
-The view over Rjukan from the top is fantastic, with the mountains rolling away to the south and west and Vemork nestling in the valley below.
+At the cable car's lower station you will find a large car park, from which the two cable cars, "Tyttebæret" ("The Cowberry") and "Blåbæret" ("The Blueberry"), carry passengers up to an altitude of 2,906 feet.
+The view over Rjukan from the top is fantastic, with the mountains rolling away to the south and west and Vemork nestling in the valley below

 The vast mountain plateau of Hardangervidda is one of Europe's largest.
 It is also home to Northern Europe's largest stock of reindeer.